KITLoveWF/22110046_MaiDucKien/22110046_MaiDucKien.md

 **Question 1**:
 - Compile asm program and C program to executable code.
 - Conduct the attack so that when C program is executed, the /etc/passwd file is copied to /tmp/pwfile.
 You are free to choose Code Injection or Environment Variable approach to do.
-- Write step-by-step explanation and clearly comment on instructions and screenshots that you have made to successfully accomplished the attack.
+- Write step-by-step explanation and clearly comment on instructions and screenshots that you have made to successfully accomplished the attack.<br>
 **Answer 1**: Must conform to below structure:Description text (optional)